letranhuyentran/week6/README.md

 * User Authentication (new)
 * Model Validations (maybe)

+You should check out the chapter on model validations [in the Rails Guides](Here's the section on model validations: http://guides.rubyonrails.org/active_record_validations.html
+).

 ### Getting Started

 1. Download a ZIP of this repository.
 Unzip the contents.